-Online Courses-Senate Bill 289 Online Learning Opportunities REQUEST FOR ONLINE COURSES understanding that requests are approved based upon the available infrastructure, either physically or technologically, that a school might have.
+Online Courses-Senate Bill 289 Online Learning Opportunities REQUEST FOR ONLINE COURSES

+Senate Bill 289 allows districts to provide students in grades 3 through 12 the option of taking an online course should your student or you choose during the school year.
+This option is provided with the understanding that requests are approved based upon the available infrastructure, either physically or technologically, that a school might have.
 Approval will be based upon available access to computers and supervision when the course is requested to be taken during the school day.
 However, students may choose to take a course outside of the school day as well.